 Return to the previous menu by pressing the Yellow button again.
 Then:

-Finally, return to the previous menu by pressing the Yellow button.
+Finally, return to the previous menu by pressing the Green button.
 Then:

 Press the yellow button 4 times to go back to the home screen.
 At the top-level the reader will prompt you to 'Save and Reboot'.
 Choose 1 - Yes.